ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Custom post description migrates to image description #3606
 * Fixed: AMP for WP conflict with the CDN Enabler plugin #3631
 * Fixed: Warning in Error Log #3655
+* Fixed: Incorrect placeholder "Select the SEO Plugin" in drop-down in AMP option Panel #3663

 = 0.9.98.9 (16th SEPTEMBER 2019) =